NithishRaja/chatbot/LOG.md

 * start writing epic to get messages at 1839
 * wrote `startConversation` action and `startConversationEpic` epic to initiate conversation at 1859
 * wrote `newMessage` action and `newMessageEpic` epic to send and receive message at 1917
+* start writing AJAX calls at 1923
+* finished AJAX calls to server at 1933
 *